Climate and Average Weather Year Round in Floyd Virginia, United States

-In Floyd, the summers are warm and humid, the winters are very cold, and it is partly cloudy year round.
+In Floyd, the summers are warm and humid, the winters are very cold and snowy, and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 25°F to 83°F and is rarely below 12°F or above 90°F.

 Based on the tourism score, the best time of year to visit Floyd for warm-weather activities is from early June to mid September.

-The warm season lasts for 3.6 months, from May 27 to September 16, with an average daily high temperature above 75°F. The hottest day of the year is July 21, with an average high of 83°F and low of 64°F.
+The warm season lasts for 3.6 months, from May 27 to September 16, with an average daily high temperature above 75°F. The hottest month of the year in Floyd is July, with an average high of 82°F and low of 63°F.

-The cold season lasts for 3.1 months, from November 30 to March 1, with an average daily high temperature below 50°F. The coldest day of the year is January 29, with an average low of 25°F and high of 42°F.
+The cold season lasts for 3.1 months, from November 30 to March 1, with an average daily high temperature below 50°F. The coldest month of the year in Floyd is January, with an average low of 26°F and high of 42°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.